 One glass negative dated May 1938 simply states that it is a Mrs Gertrude Bray of Bray Homes.
 The only other information we hold on Mrs Bray is that she was a councillor with an address in Whitkirk.
-When I delved a little deeper I found that Gertrude was indeed a Labour councillor for the Mill Hill & South Ward & served on the housing committee, which was apt, as she is described as ‘one of Britain’s first women builders’ (Yorkshire Evening Post 18th July 2007) and as ‘The Home Specialist’ (Yorkshire Evening Post 18th June 1937) who was described as ‘Leeds best and busiest builder’.
+When I delved a little deeper I found that Gertrude was indeed a Labour councillor for the Mill Hill & South Ward & served on the housing committee, which was apt, as she is described as ‘one of Britain’s first women builders’and as ‘The Home Specialist’ who was ‘Leeds best and busiest builder’.

 Mrs Bray designed and built modern labour saving homes in new estates including the Pendas Fields ‘garden village’ in Cross Gates area and also houses on Selby Road, Halton, around Temple Newsam and the Vesper Gate Mount estate, in Kirkstall.
 By the outbreak of the Second World War she had built 650 small houses in Leeds.